NerdyNot/IntelligenceAPI/README.md

         indexName: "Your Redis index name"  # Redis index name.
     ```

-   After setting the environment variables in the `values.yaml` file, proceed to the next step.
+   After setting the environment variables in the `/infrastructure/helm/chart/intelligenceapi/values.yaml` file, proceed to the next step.

 2. Install the Intelligence API using Helm charts:
     ```bash
-    helm install intelligence-api ./helm/intelligence-api
+    helm install intelligence-api /infrastructure/helm/chart/intelligenceapi
     ```

 3. Configure Istio Gateway and Virtual Service to set up external access.
+The necessary configuration files can be found in the `/infrastructure/istio` directory.

 4. Set up each service's endpoints and configure the necessary authentication information (e.g., GitHub OAuth).

 ### Configuration Files
-- You can modify the configuration values for each API via the `values.yaml` file.
+- You can modify the configuration values for each API via the `/infrastructure/helm/chart/intelligenceapi/values.yaml` file.

 ## Usage